 Rare Causes of Referred Pain Toothaches

-Trigeminal neuralgia and occipital neuralgia are painful neurological conditions that cause the trigeminal and occipital nerves to become irritated or inflamed.
+Trigeminal neuralgia and occipital neuralgia are painful neurological conditions that cause your trigeminal and occipital nerves to become irritated or inflamed.
 These nerves service your skull, face, and teeth.
-When they become inflamed, pain can appear to be coming from the teeth.
+When they become inflamed, pain can feel like it’s coming from your teeth.

 Toothaches usually require medical treatment.
 Home treatment may temporarily relieve your pain while you wait for your dentist or doctor’s appointment.

-Most people go to a dentist for a toothache, since most toothaches are caused by problems with the teeth.
-Your dentist will do X-rays and a physical exam of your teeth to detect tooth decay and other dental problems.
+Most people go to a dentist for a toothache, since most toothaches are caused by problems with your teeth.
+Your dentist will use X-rays and a physical exam of your teeth to detect tooth decay or other dental problems.

-Your doctor may treat sinusitis with antibiotics or decongestant medications, and in rare cases with surgery to open your nasal passages.
+Your doctor may treat sinusitis with antibiotics or decongestant medications.
+In rare cases, they may use surgery to open your nasal passages.